 - 1/4 cup steamed green beans

-This is a very simple recipe to make.
-After you prepare all of the ingredients and allow them to cool, combine them in a large mixing bowl.
-It's really that simple.
+After you have all the ingredients in front of you (boiled chicken and egg cooled), you need to combine them all in one bowl.
 Just be sure to chop the ingredients into pieces that are appropriately sized for your dog.

 I recommend feeding about 1/2 cup of food for every 20-25 pounds of body weight.
 This is just a guideline.
 Some dogs, like working dogs and very active breeds, will need more calories than this.
 Lazier pets and senior dogs may not need as many.